 - Impose limitations on new construction inside FEMA floodplains.

 - H.R.
-5776, the Repeatedly Flooded Communities Preparation Act, to require repeatedly flooded communities to assess continuing risks and develop and implement a plan for flood mitigation.
+1797 and S.2153, the Repeatedly Flooded Communities Preparation Act, to require repeatedly flooded communities to assess continuing risks and develop and implement a plan for flood mitigation.

 - H.R.
-1666, to allow for private flood insurance coverage, to allow for the consideration of private flood insurance for the purposes of applying continuous coverage to real estate under the NFIP.
+4699, to amend the National Flood Insurance Act of 1968 to allow for the consideration of private flood insurance for the purposes of applying continuous coverage requirements, and for other purposes.

 - H.R.
 481, the Flood Resiliency and Taxpayer Savings Act, to account for future flood risk and incorporate resiliency and mitigation measures when evaluating federally funded projects.

 - H.R.
 2632, the Build for Future Disasters Act, to end NFIP subsidies for newly constructed properties in flood-prone areas.